sean-garwood/top_hash_map/README.md

-# top_hash_table
+# top_hash_map

-Ruby implementation of a hash table, built to the specification of The Odin Project.
+Ruby implementation of a hash map, built to the specification of The Odin Project.

 ## Assignment